zaracooper/blog/content/posts/go-module-tidbits.md

 The go command creates the go.mod file when a module is initialized.
 It then populates it with the latest versions of dependencies referenced in your source code.
 These dependencies can also come from a list of dependencies created by a dependency management tool like godep.
 At least [7 other dependency management tools](https://tip.golang.org/pkg/cmd/go/internal/modconv/?m=all#pkg-variables) are supported.

-This file can be modified by the **go mod** command but other go command like **go build**, **go test**, etc. can add to the file but never remove from it. go.mod is line-oriented and each line should feature a directive unless creating blocks from adjacent lines with the same verb.
+This file can be modified by the **go mod** command but other go commands like **go build**, **go test**, etc. can add to the file but never remove from it. go.mod is line-oriented and each line should feature a directive unless creating blocks from adjacent lines with the same verb.
 For example:

 ```text
 require(